-When a person signs-up to be a member of the campaign, they are asked for their name and email.
-A further filter may be entered against their name indicating if they are followers on Twitter or Facebook or if they have a political background or other skillset which may be of benefit to cycle advocacy.
+When a person applies to join the Mailing List, his or her email address is stored by Maynooth Cycling Campaign.
+A further filter may be entered against their name indicating if they are followers on Twitter or Facebook, if they have a political background or other skillset which may be of benefit to cycle advocacy.

-Once members, they may be asked for a telephone number if it is more convenient to communicate in that way.
-These details are held in a membership database/ spreadsheet.
-This data is kept so that members can be contacted to notify them of campaign activities, and of new posts on the website.
+Once on the Mailing List, they may be asked for a telephone number if it is more convenient to communicate in that way.
+These details are held in a database/ spreadsheet.
+This data is kept so that mailing list members can be contacted to notify them of campaign activities, and of new posts on the website.
 Data for members is retained unless members inform us that they wish their details to be removed.

-Access to the membership database is restricted to a small number of authorised officers, via strict access control.
+Access to the mailing list membership database is restricted to a small number of authorised officers, via strict access control.

-Maynooth Cycling Campaign does not seek payment for membership and has no written procedures in relation to funding which is limited.
-If members wish to contribute financially to the work of Maynooth Cycling Campaign, we encourage them to contribute to Cyclist.ie.
+Maynooth Cycling Campaign does not seek payment for membership at present.
+If members wish to contribute financially to the work of Maynooth Cycling Campaign, we strongly encourage them to contribute to Cyclist.ie.
 Details of membership payments, bank account or credit card numbers are governed in accordance with the procedures of Cyclist.ie.